BentBr/qr_codes/README.md

 ![volteuropa.org.svg](docs/volteuropa.org.svg)

 **Warning** \
-To long texts in the middle (too big squares) render the code broken as only 20-30% might be missing (error correction) to still have it working
+Too long texts in the middle (too big squares) render the code broken as only 20-30% might be missing (error correction) to still have it working

 ## Todo
-- Someone must build the binary on / for a regular x64 linux system
-- add ci for automatic building
 - add update routine